mltlachac/IEEEBHI2019/README.md

 1. pDF.csv contains the text feature dataset.
 2. phq.csv contains the PHQ-9 score labels.

-If you use either the code or the dataset, cite:
+If you use either the code or the data, cite:

 M. Tlachac, E. Toto and E. Rundensteiner, "You're Making Me Depressed: Leveraging Texts from Contact Subsets to Predict Depression," 2019 IEEE EMBS International Conference on Biomedical & Health Informatics (BHI), Chicago, IL, USA, 2019, pp. 1-4. doi: 10.1109/BHI.2019.8834481